-Flutie connected on 0 of his attempted 0 tosses in his last season for a completion percentage of 0.0%.
-His longest completion was for 0 yards and he passed for 0.0 yards per game.
-He had a QB rating of 0.0 with a touchdown percentage of 0.0% and an interception percentage of 0.0%.
-In his final year, Flutie threw for 0 yards with 0 TDs and 0 picks.
-He was sacked 0 times for a total of 0 yards lost behind the line of scrimmage.
+Flutie completed 0 of his attempted 0 tosses in his last year for a completion percentage of 0.0%.
+His longest pass completion went for 0 yds and he passed for 0.0 yards per contest.
+His QB rating was 0.0 with a TD percentage of 0.0% and an interception rate of 0.0%.
+In his final year, Flutie threw for 0 yds with 0 TDs and 0 picks.
+He was sacked 0 different times for a total of 0 yds lost.

 Doug Flutie is a legendary figure in the world of American football, both for his exceptional on-field condensations and the remarkable scale of his achievements.
 Besides being awarded the Heisman Trophy and MVP title in the USFL, Flutie has also made a significant impact in the NFL.
 In this article, we will examine his illustrious career and discuss his greatest accomplishments within the NFL.